-The AMF shall set the message container IE of the DL GENERIC TRANSPORT message to the non-SM message from the other network function.
+The AMF shall set the Message container IE of the DL GENERIC TRANSPORT message to the non-SM message from the other network function.

-The AMF shall set the message container type IE of the DL GENERIC TRANSPORT message to the type of the non-SM message.
+The AMF shall set the Message container type IE of the DL GENERIC TRANSPORT message to the type of the non-SM message.

-If the message container type IE of the DL GENERIC TRANSPORT message is set to "LTE Positioning Protocol (LPP) message container", the AMF shall set the Additional information IE of the UL GENERIC TRANSPORT message to the routing information associated with the LMF from which the LPP message was received.
+If the Message container type IE of the DL GENERIC TRANSPORT message is set to "LTE Positioning Protocol (LPP) message container", the AMF shall set the Additional information IE of the UL GENERIC TRANSPORT message to the routing information associated with the LMF from which the LPP message was received.

 Editor's note: The encoding of the Additional information IE in the DL GENERIC TRANSPORT message is FFS.

 The AMF shall select the access network (either 3GPP or non-3GPP) through which the DL GENERIC TRANSPORT message is sent.
-If the AMF sets the message container type IE to "SMS" and the access type selection is required, the AMF shall select the acces type to deliver the DL GENERIC TRANSPORT message as follows:
+If the AMF sets the Message container type IE to "SMS" and the access type selection is required, the AMF shall select the acces type to deliver the DL GENERIC TRANSPORT message as follows: